-Deluxe or Luxury Cruises:
+Deluxe or Luxury Cruises

 - Capacities vary from 125 to 950 passengers

 - High level of personal service is offered

 - Cabins are usually suites

 - Dining facilities are elegant and stylish

 - 14 days or longer itineraries with some as long as a month.

-- Entertainment consists of classical music, shows and educational lectures

-Adventure or Exotic Cruises:

-Cruises are also classified into four categories: volume cruises, premium cruises, luxury cruises and specialty cruises (Foster, 1994).
-The volume cruises are mass market cruises and they account for approximately 60 percentage of all cruise revenues in the world.
+- Entertainment consists of classical music, shows and educational lectures Adventure or Exotic Cruises: Cruises are also classified into four categories: volume cruises, premium cruises, luxury cruises and specialty cruises (Foster, 1994).
+The volume cruises are mass market cruises and they account for approximately 60 percentages of all cruise revenues in the world.
 This includes short cruises of 2 to 5 days, standard length cruises of 7 days, and longer cruises of 9 to 14 days in duration of the trips.
 Premium cruises, on the other hand are upscale cruises and constitute the second largest category.
 The cruise duration varies from one week to months.

 Luxury cruises are famous for comfort and elegance and are expensive with long itineraries to exotic destinations.
-Specialty cruises, the last category, are cruises to special interest areas.
-For example, whale watching cruises, archeology related cruises, etc. The vessels for this category are usually specially equipped as per the type of cruising.
+Specialty cruises, the last category, are cruises to special archeology related cruises, etc. The vessels for this category are usually specially equipped as per the type of cruising.
 Many forecasts reveal that cruise sector has a bright future.
 The growth in the industry shows impressive gains with lot of scope for future growth.

-High satisfaction levels among cruise passengers, which should create a high percentage of repeat cruisers, and potentially large foreign markets are the two major factors that contributed in the growth of cruise tourism.
+High satisfaction levels among cruise passengers, which should create a high percentage of repeat cruisers, and potentially large foreign markets, are the two major factors that contributed in the growth of cruise tourism.
 Incentive travel market is an important segment for cruise tourism.

-7.3.3 Ferry Services:
+7.3.3 Ferry Services

-The term 'ferry' is one which embraces a variety of forms of short-distance water-borne transport.
+The term 'ferry' is one which embraces a variety of forms of short- distance water-borne transport.
 The Ferries are the boats for transporting persons and automobiles across a comparatively smaller body of water.
 Ferry services are usually used by passenger in combination with some form of land transport, for example, coach, train or car, which carries them to the ferry ports from their places of origin and to their final destination after the sea cruising.
-There are plenty of famous ferry routes, including English Channel routes, North Sea routes, Irish sea routes, etc. Ferry companies have been developing new routes to tap regional markets and to offer greater choice.
+There are plenty of famous ferry routes, including English Channel routes, North Sea routes, Irish Sea routes, etc.

+Ferry companies have been developing new routes to tap regional markets and to offer greater choice.
 Some of the major ferry routes are listed below (Holloway, 1996).

-- Western Channel routes: services from Portsmouth, Southampton, Poole, Weymouth, Plymouth, etc. - English Channel (short sea crossing) routes: services from Ramsgate, Dover, Folkestone, Newhaven, Brighton, etc. - Irish Sea routes: services from Swansea, Pembroke, Fishguard, Holyhead, Liverpool, Stranraer, Cairnryan, the Isle of Man, etc. - North Sea routes: services from North Shields, Hull, Felixstowe, Harwich, Sheerness, etc.

-I. Ferry Boats:

-Ferryboats, or ferry liners, found in many parts of the world, exist for transporting travellers on fresh and salt water.
-In India, these services are very famous, particulary in rural areas.
-Kerala is an example where regular ferry services are operated in lakes.
-In the United States, ferryboats have been used to cross Lake Michigan and for transport between Alaska and the state of Washington, as well as in other locations.
-Modern ferry boats permit travellers to combine the use of a motor vehicle with a trip over large stretches of water by carrying campers and trailers on the boat.
+- Western Channel routes: services from Portsmouth, Southampton, Poole, Weymouth, Plymouth, etc. - English Channel (short sea crossing) routes: services from Ramsgate, Dover, Folkestone, Newhaven, Brighton, etc. - Irish Sea routes: services from Swansea, Pembroke, Fishguard, Holyhead, Liverpool, Stranraer, Cairnryan, the Isle of Man, etc. - North Sea routes: services from North Shields, Hull, Felixstowe, Harwich, Sheerness, etc. I. Ferry Boats: Ferryboats, or ferry liners, found in many parts of the world, exist for transporting travellers on fresh and salt water.
+In India, these services - are very famous, particulary in rural areas.
+Kerala is an example where regular ferry servi States, ferryboats have been used to cross Lake Mich and the state of Washington, as well as in other I travellers to combine the use of a motor vehicle wi over large stretches of water by carrying campers and featuring staterooms, restaurants, and entertainme many countries, including England, France and the operated in India in major rivers.